Multiple tilings associated to d-Bonacci beta-expansions: Acknowledgements

 \section{Acknowledgements}

-\begingroup We acknowledge support by Grant Agency of the Czech Technical University in Prague grant SGS11/162/OHK4/3T/14, Czech Science Foundation grant 13-03538S, and ANR/FWF project ``FAN -- Fractals and Numeration'' (ANR-12-IS01-0002, FWF grant I1136).
-We are also grateful for Sage and Ti\textit kZ software which were used to prepare the figures\spacecite{sage,tikz}. \endgroup
+\begingroup We acknowledge support by Czech Science Foundation (GA\v{C}R) grant 17-04703Y and ANR/FWF project ``FAN -- Fractals and Numeration'' (ANR-12-IS01-0002, FWF grant I1136).
+We are also grateful for Sage and Ti\textit kZ software which were used to prepare the figures"_\cite{sage,tikz}. \endgroup